Panthers president Danny Morrison resigns after 7 years

 Morrison, 63, came to the Panthers from Texas Christian University and before that served as commissioner of the Southern Conference and director of athletics at Wofford College.

-Neither Richardson nor Morrison was made available for comment.
+Richardson was unavailable for comment.

-Morrison said in statement released by the team that he has been thinking about a change for a while and ''there are other endeavors, particularly on the college level, that interest me as a final chapter in my career.''

-The Panthers said there is no immediate replacement for the position.

-''Danny has made significant contributions to the Panthers over the last seven years and provided guidance to our business operations.''
-Richardson said in the release. ''He came to us from a college background and learned the NFL quickly.
+However, Richardson said in a release that ''Danny has made significant contributions to the Panthers over the last seven years and provided guidance to our business operations.
+He came to us from a college background and learned the NFL quickly.
 Danny has great integrity and embodies our core values.
 We thank him for his contributions and wish him the best.''

+Morrison said that he has been thinking about a change for a while and ''there are other endeavors, particularly on the college level, that interest me as a final chapter in my career.''

+He has spent more than 30 years in college athletics, but said he has not been hired for another job.

+The Panthers said there is no immediate replacement for the position.

 Morrison had an integral role in the stadium's renovations, as well as the revamping of the Panthers training camp at Wofford College.
+Morrison did not have any say in personnel decisions, with those decisions belonging to general manager Dave Gettleman.

 His responsibilities included overseeing all business operations.